+LV12 Affordable Housing Statement Major applications 10 or more dwellings.
+Demonstration Compliance with HOU1.
+Any variation of this should include an evidence based justification.
+The statement should include the number and mix of units and floor space of habitable areas of residential units.
+Scaled Plans showing the location, type, floor space of units and number of bedrooms should also be submitted.
 A proportion of wheelchair accessible homes will also be required complying with building regulations part M4 (3b).
 These shall be provided within the affordable rented element of the scheme, capped at a maximum of 7.5%.
 (See policy HOU14) Where Vacant Building Credit is being claimed, details of period of vacancy and the last known date of use of the building should be included within the application.
 Please note that this can form part of the Design and Access Statement Commuted sums in lieu of onsite provision will only be accepted in exceptional, justified circumstances as set out in policy HOU1.
 See Viability Assessment below if applicable.
-LV13 Self and Custom Build Plans/ Design Brief 40 or more units - Ashford and Tenterden Locations of proposed self-build plots to meet policy Policy HOU6 - Self and Custom Build Where 5 or more self/custom build are proposed a design brief is also required, which should include a marketing plan.
+LV13 Self and Custom Build Plans/ Design Brief Residential development 40 or more units - Ashford and Tenterden 20 or more units - Villages and Rural areas Locations of proposed self-build plots to meet policy Policy HOU requirements must shown on a scaled plan.
+Where 5 or more self/custom build are proposed a design brief is also required, which should include a marketing plan.

 LV14 Residential Space Standards Compliance Checklist residential schemes of 10 or more dwellings External open space - All new dwellings Residential space standard - All new dwellings Accessibility Standards - Schemes of 5 or more new build dwellings amount and location of dwelling types and sizes in accordance with Policy HOU18.
 Scaled plans must be provided to show compliance with external open space standards in accordance with Policy HOU15.
-Details of floorspace and scaled floorplans must be provided for all new dwellings to show compliance with residential space standards in accordance with Policy HOU12.
-A proportion of wheelchair accessible homes will be required complying with building regulations part M4 (2).
-The location of these must be shown on a scaled plan.
-Policy HOU18 Policy HOU15 Policy HOU12 Policy HOU14 LV15 Air Quality Assessment All Major developments.
-Where proposals might lead to a significant deterioration in air quality or national air quality objectives will be exceeded and Air Quality Assessment must be provided as set out in policy ENV12.
-Further information can be found at: Kent and Medway Air Quality Partnerships Technical Planning Guide and National Planning Practice Guidance Policy ENV12 Air Quality
+Details of floorspace and scaled floorplans must be provided for all new dwellings to show compliance with Policy HOU18 Policy HOU15 Policy HOU12 Policy HOU14 LV15 Air Quality Assessment Policy ENV12 Air Quality